ConduitIO/conduit/README.md

 ### Docker

 Our Docker images are hosted on GitHub's Container Registry.
-To pull the latest tag, you should run the following command:
+To run the latest Conduit version, you should run the following command:

 ```
-docker pull ghcr.io/conduitio/conduit:latest
+docker run -p 8080:8080 ghcr.io/conduitio/conduit:latest
 ```

-The Docker images include the [UI](#ui).
+The Docker image includes the [UI](#ui), you can access it by navigating to `http://localhost:8080/ui`.

 ## Connectors